 President Carlsrud called the meeting to order at 7:00 AM.

-Members present: Commissioner Bishop, Commissioner Erickson, Commissioner Gulmon
+Members present: Commissioner Magnuson via Zoom, Commissioner Bishop, Commissioner Erickson, Commissioner Gulmon

-Others Present: City Administrator Crawford, Finance Director Richter, Deputy Auditor Klein, City Attorney Martineck, Police Chief Hatcher, Fire Chief Magnuson
+Others Present: City Administrator Crawford, Finance Director Richter, Deputy Auditor Klein, City Attorney Martineck, Police Chief Hatcher, Fire Chief Magnuson, Municipal Court Clerk Westerhausen, City Assessor Hansen and Tina Current.

-The proposed salaries in the 2022 budget includes a 4% cost of living allowance (COLA) increase and a step increase in the 25-year salary schedule.
-Cost of Living Adjustment (COLA) is calculated using the Consumer Price Index, in the U.S. Department of Labor, Bureau of Labor Statistics report for the Midwest Region from May 2020 to May 2021.
-The CPI’s COLA was listed at a 5.6% increase.
-The City did give a 2.5% increase in 2021 when CPI was suggested a 0% increase.
-The City is looking to do a salary study in 2022.
+The City completed a salary study and has updated salary schedules based on the findings.
+The proposed salaries in the 2023 budget includes a 5% cost of living allowance (COLA) increase and a step increase in the 25-year salary schedule.
+Cost of Living Adjustment (COLA) is calculated using the Consumer Price Index, in the U.S. Department of Labor, Bureau of Labor Statistics report for the Midwest Region from June 2021 to June 2022.
+The CPI’s COLA was listed at a 9.5% increase.
+Finance Director Richter explained that the increase in expenses for salaries would be covered by transfers from Fund 105- City Financed Special Assessment Projects and Fund 241- Property Tax Relief.
+The increase in the transfer from the utility fund is $51,000: $26,000 to Fund 100-General and $25,000 to Fund 231-Street Renew & Replacement.

-NDPHIT is suggesting that the City budgets a 3% increase in health insurance premiums.
-The City will pick up 50% of the cost of the increase and employees will pick up the other 50%.
-If the premium increase is more than the estimated 3%, the Commission will re-evaluate.
+NDPHIT has not released any information regarding health insurance premium increases for 2023.
+A 5% increase to be picked up by the City is currently budgeted.
+There was not an increase to premiums in 2022.
+If the premium increase is more than the estimated 5%, the Commission will re-evaluate.
 The City’s contribution to the employee’s HSA accounts would remain the same, with the employees matching a portion of the contribution in order to receive the full amount.